Thaeimos/aws-terraform/README.md

 - Cache in pipelines for docker
 - Pipeline for IaC
 - Lint and security scan on PR on applications
-- Test ASGs front and back
-- Test external LB connectivity and ports
-- Test read only can see secrets
-- Make variables random?

 ## Acknowledgements